BuildGrade

 Does a 2-Car Garage Add Home Value?

 Yes — data consistently shows a 2-car garage adds 60–80% of its construction cost to resale value.
 In many markets, homes without garages sell for $20,000–$50,000 less than comparable homes with one.
 A well-built garage also reduces days on market.
 The ROI is strongest in cold-weather states and suburban neighborhoods where garage parking is expected.
+Compare all garage sizes on our garage cost calculator.

 Site Work & Add-On Costs